antonio-hus/News-Aggregator/README.md

 1. **Backend**:
 The main Django App - Situated inside the news/ folder.
 The migrations/ folder contain the project's migrations.
-The webscrapers/ folder contain the handmade web scrapers built in Python dedicated to their website ( found in the name of the scraper ).
+The webscrapers/ folder contain the handmade web scrapers built in Python dedicated to their website (found in the name of the scraper).
 Here the get_news method scrapes the preview data and get_article method scrapes the article given by the url of the post.
-The admin.py file contains the Admin Screen Setup ( this can be accessed via the /admin route ).
+The admin.py file contains the Admin Screen Setup (this can be accessed via the /admin route).
 The apps.py file contains the App Configurations - in particular one that stands out is NewsConfig - which sends a signal when all apps are loaded and the background tasks can start working.
-The models.py file define the Models of the web application - User, Media, Category, Tag, NewsSource, Article - with their respective fields, relations and methods. ( To be noted here are the hash fields inside the Article structure that permit very fast queries and change detection. ).
+The models.py file define the Models of the web application - User, Media, Category, Tag, NewsSource, Article - with their respective fields, relations and methods (To be noted here are the hash fields inside the Article structure that permit very fast queries and change detection).
 The serializers.py file define a JSON serialization method of all the models above.
-The signals.py file contains the signals sent out by NewsConfig ( explained above. ).
+The signals.py file contains the signals sent out by NewsConfig (explained above).
-The tasks.py file define the background tasks which update the article database with newly scraped posts ( note that they are atomic so they don't corupt data; also they are separate to be parallelized ).
+The tasks.py file define the background tasks which update the article database with newly scraped posts (note that they are atomic so they don't corupt data; also they are separate to be parallelized).
 The urls.py file define the endpoints of the API.
 The utils.py file define frequently used operations - logging methods, media handlers and database operations.
 The views.py file define the inner-workings of the API endpoints - with GET, PUT and POST operations - for either authenticated or unauthenticated viewers.

-3. **Frontend**
+2. **Frontend**

-4. **Background**
+3. **Background**
+Uses Celery, with a Redis Broker to queue background tasks.
+Every 6 hours it triggers the tasks in tasks.py to run (only after all apps are loaded) - as defined in the celery.py file.

-5. **Database**
+4. **Database**
+Uses a Docker Image of PostgreSQL.
+It is only interacted with using the Django ORM.

 ## Technologies Used
 - **Django**: Backend Framework used to develop a RESTful API to serve the frontend.